opensanctions/api-examples/node-js/README.md

     // Get the results for our query const responseBody = await response.json();

-  const results = responseBody.responses.q1.results.map((result) => {
+  // Get the ID, name, match status, score, and features for each result const results = responseBody.responses.q1.results.map((result) => {
     return {
       "id": result.id,